Fan Zhendong Training Routine: Drills, Diet & Pro Secrets (2026 Guide)

 • Serve-return forehand practice: Enhancing placement accuracy and deceptive follow-ups

-Fan Zhendong training Backhand, focuses on precision, placement, and maintaining stability during high-speed exchanges.
+Fan Zhendong’s backhand training focuses on precision, placement, and maintaining stability during high-speed exchanges.
 His backhand routines allow him to neutralize aggressive attacks while sustaining pressure throughout rallies:

 • Backhand blocking and countering drills: Improving reaction speed and balance